arifshariati/react-mui-dashboard-boiler-plate/README.md

 # React Material UI Dashboard Boilerplate

 This boilerplate provides minimal functionality of a dashboard to be developed in React and Material UI.
+Here is how it looks [DEMO](https://react-mui-dashboard-boilerplate.netlify.app)

 > **_NOTE:_** This Repo is still under development.
 I will be updating time to time.
 Keep with pace.
-## Design Wireframe
-    ...
-To be updated

 ## Layouts
 For this repository two basic layouts have been implemented such as;
 1. Main Layout